 - 2 large eggs

-- 1 tblspn pure maple syrup or raw honey
+- 1 tbsp honey or pure maple syrup

 - ¼ cup coconut oil or butter

 - 1 tsp cinnamon

 - 1 tsp baking powder

 - 2 tsp vanilla extract

 Preheat oven to 175℃ and line a loaf pan with baking paper.